jd550179/FCCHBBTAUTAU/README.md

 jupyter lab --no-browser --port 8888

 # On your laptop create an ssh tunnel to alpha
-# ... from on-site you can simply do
+# ... from on-site wired network you can simply do
 ssh -L 8888:localhost:8888 <userame>@alpha.ph.liv.ac.uk cat -
 # ... while from offsite it needs two commands
 ssh -L2222:alpha:22 <username>@gateway.ph.liv.ac.uk cat -
 ssh -p2222 -L8888:localhost:8888 <username>@localhost cat -
+# each of these will hang (as `cat -` reads continually from stdin to keep the connection alive) so will need to be run from separate terminals

 # Point your local web browser to localhost:8888 to access jupyter
 # and paste in the token displayed in the terminal on alpha